hieuimba/Lichess-Spark-DataPipeline/README.md

 I use the data from this pipeline for my game "Guess The ELO".
 In this game, you can test your chess skills by guessing the rating (Elo) of a chess match.
 If you're interested, feel free to check out [the game here](https://hieuimba.itch.io/guess-the-elo) and [its source code](https://github.com/hieuimba/Guess-The-ELO).

 ## Architecture
-Below is the process diagram for this data pipeline.
+Below is the process diagram for this data pipeline:
 ![chess-app - Page 2 (5)](https://github.com/user-attachments/assets/db1211af-9701-42e1-a60c-ffeefc3eff51)

 It uses: